plantanapp/documentation/docs/Actions/grant-user-role.md

 **What happens when grating a role that the user already has, but with a different expiration date?**

 If the validity period is set, the old one will reset.
 For example if a user has only 20 days left, if a 30 days validity period is granted, it will have again 30 days left.

-**What about revoking a role that the user doesn't have?**

-Nothing will happen if a not assigned role is revoked.

 **What happens if the Role is deleted?**